Ckaiser777/Data_Projects_TripleTen/README.md

-# Data_Projects_TripleTen
-Projects that I worked on while attending the Business Intelligence Analytics program at TripleTen
+Welcome to my analytics portfolio.
+This repository showcases the projects I completed during the TripleTen Business Intelligence Analytics program, highlighting how I apply SQL, Power BI, Tableau, Excel, and data storytelling to real business problems.